The MQTT implementation of Cumulocity provides the following benefits:

 MQTT authentication

-The communication with Cumulocity IoT employing MQTT supports authentication in two ways:
+The communication with Cumulocity employing MQTT supports authentication in two ways:

-• Device certificates.
-The devices must contain the whole chain of certificates leading to the trusted root certificate.
+Device certificates.
+For secure communication, devices must contain the entire chain of certificates leading to the trusted root certificate, or if only the device certificate is provided, then the immediate issuer certificate must be uploaded to the platform’s truststore.
 Also, they must contain the server certificate in their truststore.

 Troubleshooting